 Lane splitting happens when a motorcycle drives between two lanes of stopped or slowly moving cars.
-Thus, many drivers will notice motorcyclist drive in between two lanes.
+Thus, many drivers will notice motorcyclists drive in between two lanes.
 Usually, we will notice many motorcyclists’ split lanes during rush-hour traffic on interstate 5, i405, or 134 freeways.
 So what happens if an accident occurs while a motorcycle is lane splitting?
-Well truth is, proving if the driver or rider was at fault can get a bit tricky.
-This may depend on a number of factors, such as if the driver or rider was speeding, driving recklessly, what the police officer determined or noted in police report.
+Well, truth is, proving if the driver or rider was at fault can get a bit tricky.
+This may depend on a number of factors, such as if the driver or rider was speeding, driving recklessly, what the police officer determined or noted in the police report

 Is Lane Splitting Legal?

-Not all states allow lane splitting, but in California, motorcyclist are legally allowed to lane split.
+Not all states allow lane splitting, but in California, motorcyclists are legally allowed to lane split.
 However, only if the rider acts in a reasonably safe and prudent manner.

 Accidents While Lane Splitting: Who is Liable?

 Lane splitting can be the cause for accidents due to little amount of space to maneuver through.
 If an accident occurs while the motorcyclist is lane splitting, more times than not, the driver will blame the rider for the accident.
-Also, if the insurance adjuster or a police report finds the motorcyclist’s carelessness or the unsafe riding as for the cause of the accident, the rider may find it difficult to recover damages.
-Thus, it is probably best motorcyclist immediately seek advice from an experienced motorcycle attorney.
-Hiring an attorney may help preserve your claim.
-Also, one of the most detrimental things a motorcyclist can do is submit to an recorded statement to the opposing insurance company.
-If you were involved in an motorcycle accident you call us directly and request a free consultation.
+Also, if the insurance adjuster or a police report finds the motorcyclist’s carelessness or unsafe riding as the cause of the accident, the rider may find it difficult to recover damages.
+Thus, it is probably best for motorcyclists to immediately seek advice from an experienced motorcycle attorney.
+Hiring a Los Angeles motorcycle accident lawyer may help preserve your claim.
+Also, one of the most detrimental things a motorcyclist can do is submit a recorded statement to the opposing insurance company.
+If you were involved in a motorcycle accident you call us directly and request a free consultation.

-- On a their cell phone texting or on a phone call;
+- On their cell phone texting or on a phone call;

-- Driver drifted from one lane into another;
+- The driver drifted from one lane into another;

 - Driver was speeding